 Bringing it back home, Sloots has a lot to say about the artists she shares stages with in Sheffield.

-‘One of my favourite bands in Sheffield at the minute are Heavy Lids.
+‘One of my favourite bands from Sheffield at the minute are Heavy Lids.
 They supported me on my single launch, which I really wanted.
 I love her voice – vocals are so important to me – it’s always the first thing I listen to.

 ‘Another band I like is Ten Eighty Trees.
 Mainly because he has an amazing voice – he’s very good with his falsetto.
 If the voice is there, I’m already half sold.’